Main page content

 We have agreements to share voter information with Elections Canada and some Yukon municipalities and First Nation governments.
 It is always best to check and/or update your information with other local electoral bodies.

-Can I opt out of the permanent register and keep my right to vote?
+Can I opt out of the register and keep my right to vote?

 You will need to re-register to vote at the next election.